|This article is part of the FrackSwarm coverage of fracking.|

 By 2010, the United States was creating 15-20 billion barrels of produced water each year.
 Worldwide, estimates top 50 billion barrels.
 According to the U.S. Department of Energy, for every barrel of oil produced globally, an average of three barrels of water are produced.
 In the United States, the water to oil / gas ratio (WOR) averages seven barrels of water to one of oil.
 In the worst cases, the WOR reaches 50 to 1.
 Energy companies pay between $3 – $12 to dispose of each barrel of produced water.

-Traditionally, produced water is stored temporarily in containment pits.
-It is then handled one of two ways: either trucks haul the water to treatment facilities or the water is evaporated in pits and then the dry dregs are trucked to landfills or designated dumping sites.
+Traditionally, produced water was evaporated in pits and then the dry dregs were trucked to landfills or designated dumping sites.

 Related SourceWatch articles